Deep RL Needs Deep Behavior Analysis: Exploring Implicit Planning by Model-Free Agents in Open-Ended Environments: Results

 \subsection{Multi-Objective Foraging and Strategic Patch Use}

-Having characterized agents’ exploration and revisitation behaviors, we next examine how they manage and select among remembered locations.
+Having characterized agents’ exploration and revisitation behaviors, we next examine how they select among remembered locations.
 After initial exploration, agents displayed a clear shift to revisitation—returning to remembered patches via direct routes.
 Similar to rodents navigating partially observable mazes \citep{rosenberg2021mice}, our agents exhibit a rapid transition from broad exploration to targeted revisitation (\autoref{fig:Fig1}).
-This transition reflects phase-structured foraging as seen in rodents, while the spatial patterns resemble insect search behavior (\autoref{fig:insectFig}).
+This transition mimics phase-structured foraging as seen in rodents, while exploration resembles insect search behavior (\autoref{fig:insectFig}).
 Agents also periodically return to their starting position—potentially a reorientation strategy in the absence of an explicit spatial map.

 Agents are not given an explicit list of patch locations.
 Instead, revisitation behavior emerges from recurrent state dynamics encoded during exploration and is reconstructed for analysis from logged trajectories.
 This result shows that model-free RNN agents can develop memory-guided, goal-directed behavior—such as selective revisitation—without explicit world models or symbolic memory structures.
-This memory dependence is further supported by a substantial performance gap between PPO agents with and without recurrence (\autoref{fig:performance}, \autoref{fig:Fig1nomem}).
+This memory dependence is further supported by a substantial performance gap between PPO agents with and without recurrence (\autoref{fig:performance}, \autoref{fig:Fig3LHnopathint}, \autoref{fig:Fig1nomem}).
 Like animals that balance intake against physiological constraints (e.g., stomach volume, satiation), our agents are rewarded for maintaining low hunger, thirst, and fatigue—rather than for rapidly depleting resource patches.
 Under our baseline task parameters, expert agents ate at an average rate of 0.011 (approximately once every 95 steps), drank at 0.034, and slept at 0.262.
 This emergent spacing enabled us to test whether agents made memory-guided, multi-objective decisions when selecting which patches to revisit.
 We analyzed patch revisitation choices and found that agents integrated spatial and task-relevant features in a multi-objective manner (\autoref{fig:Fig2}, \autoref{fig:pathseg}).